 The same Brown University study found that the war has exacerbated the effects of poverty, malnutrition, poor sanitation, lack of access to health care, and environmental degradation on Afghans’ health.
 And that Afghan land is contaminated with unexploded ordnance, which kills and injures tens of thousands of Afghans, especially children, as they travel and go about their daily chores.
 Much of the mayhem and death was caused by CIA-armed and funded paramilitary and militia groups who carried out atrocities.

-“I mean, I guess I should feel bad about all that, but I really don’t feel a thing,” said Mr. Bufton looking up at his kitchen clock.
-“And most of the people I know really think about it either.
+“I mean, I guess I should feel bad about all that, but I don’t feel a thing,” said Mr. Bufton looking up at his kitchen clock.
+“And most of the people I know think about it either.
 It’s not something that impacts our lives as 9/11 did.
 If you were to ask me, is an American life worth more than an Afghan life?
 I’d have to say probably not, but I try not to think about stuff like that.”